Miniature Border Collie Guide: Size, Temperament, Grooming & More!

 They need plenty of exercise and mind-stimulating activities.
 A lot of people don’t realize this and then they can’t cope and have to turn the dogs into a shelter.

-Miniature Border Collies are bred to herd sheep, and there won’t be many out there who have this instinct.
+Miniature Border Collies are bred to herd sheep and there won’t be many out there who haven’t got this natural instinct.

-They will try to herd young children, so getting Miniature Border Collies is not a good idea until the children are older.
+They will try to herd young children so it’s not a good idea to get Miniature Border Collies until the children are older.

 What do Miniature Border Collies Eat?